Docking (molecular)

 In the field of molecular modeling, docking is a method which predicts the preferred orientation of one molecule to a second when a ligand and a target are bound to each other to form a stable complex.
 Knowledge of the preferred orientation in turn may be used to predict the strength of association or binding affinity between two molecules using, for example, scoring functions.

 The associations between biologically relevant molecules such as proteins, peptides, nucleic acids, carbohydrates, and lipids play a central role in signal transduction.
 Furthermore, the relative orientation of the two interacting partners may affect the type of signal produced (e.g., agonism vs antagonism).
 Therefore, docking is useful for predicting both the strength and type of signal produced.

 Molecular docking is one of the most frequently used methods in structure-based drug design, due to its ability to predict the binding-conformation of small molecule ligands to the appropriate target binding site.
 Characterisation of the binding behaviour plays an important role in rational design of drugs as well as to elucidate fundamental biochemical processes.
+Hence, docking is useful to discover new ligand for a target by screening large virtual compound libraries and as a start for ligand optimization or investigation of mechanism of action.

 Definition of problem

-One can think of molecular docking as a problem of “lock-and-key”, in which one wants to find the correct relative orientation of the “key” which will open up the “lock” (where on the surface of the lock is the key hole, which direction to turn the key after it is inserted, etc.).
-Here, the protein can be thought of as the “lock” and the ligand can be thought of as a “key”.
-Molecular docking may be defined as an optimization problem, which would describe the “best-fit” orientation of a ligand that binds to a particular protein of interest.
-However, since both the ligand and the protein are flexible, a “hand-in-glove” analogy is more appropriate than “lock-and-key”.
+One can think of molecular docking as a problem of "lock-and-key", in which one wants to find the correct relative orientation of the "key" which will open up the "lock" (where on the surface of the lock is the key hole, which direction to turn the key after it is inserted, etc.).
+Here, the protein can be thought of as the "lock" and the ligand can be thought of as a "key".
+Molecular docking may be defined as an optimization problem, which would describe the "best-fit" orientation of a ligand that binds to a particular protein of interest.
+However, since both the ligand and the protein are flexible, a "hand-in-glove" analogy is more appropriate than "lock-and-key".
 During the course of the docking process, the ligand and the protein adjust their conformation to achieve an overall "best-fit" and this kind of conformational adjustment resulting in the overall binding is referred to as "induced-fit".

 Molecular docking research focuses on computationally simulating the molecular recognition process.
 It aims to achieve an optimized conformation for both the protein and ligand and relative orientation between protein and ligand such that the free energy of the overall system is minimized.